NaelsonBrasil/assembly/stack.md

 ss is equivalent to the first address of the stack segment sp is equivalent to the offset address of the stack segment

 es is the extended segment register;

+Stacks Data Structure:
+A stack is an array-like data structure in the memory in which data can be stored and removed from a location called the 'top' of the stack.
+The data need to be stored is 'pushed' into the stack and data to be retrieved is 'popped' out from the stack.
+Stack is a LIFO data structure, i.e., the data stored first is retrieved last.

+Only words or doublewords could be saved into the stack, not a byte.

+The stack implementation has the following characteristics:
+ Only words or doublewords could be saved into the stack, not a byte.
+ The stack grows in the reverse direction i.e., toward the lower memory address  The top of the stack points to the last item inserted in the stack; it points to the lower byte of the last word inserted.
+As we discussed about storing the values of the registers in the stack before using them for some use; it can be done in following way:
+; Save the AX and BX registers in the stack
+PUSH AX
+PUSH BX
+; Use the registers for other purpose
+MOV AX, VALUE1